Mixing and Mastering for the Electronic Musician

 Completion of Producing Music with Logic or equivalent knowledge and experience is required.

-• iZotope's Ozone 9 or higher (Standard or Advanced version, Elements version not accepted)
+• iZotope Ozone 9 or higher (Elements edition not sufficient)

 • Audio interface